arafatm/Book-Programming-Phoenix/README.md

 `Repo.preload/2`

 Another method is to `q = Ecto.assoc/2` to fetch assoc data without storing them in primary struct.
-Then `Repo.all(q)` to get data in it's own struct
+Then `Repo.all(q)` to get data in its own struct

 ### Managing Related Data